RudolfJagdhuber/WordleAPI/README.md

 example (with port 8080 mapped to 8080 of localhost), this would be at *localhost:8080*.

-The basic gameplay would be to create a new game with the `PUT new_game` route.
+The basic gameplay would be to create a new game with the `POST new_game` route.
 In the following, the player can make guesses via the `POST guess` route.